Maseno-Debate/MasenoLawtomator/README.md

 ## 🎓 **Overview**

-**MasenoLawtomator** is a lightweight legal-automation toolkit designed for **Maseno University Law students**, focusing on faster drafting and cleaner formatting.
+**MasenoLawtomator** is a lightweight legal automation toolkit designed for **Maseno University Law students**, focusing on faster drafting and cleaner formatting.

-This first version provides **Microsoft Word VBA macros** that automate formatting tasks and reduce repetitive work—no Git or programming knowledge needed.
+This first version provides **Microsoft Word VBA macros** that automate formatting tasks and reduce repetitive work; no Git or programming knowledge needed.

 ---